 Dr. Tom Hurley, Chief of Staff

-Dr. Tom Hurley is serving his fifth year as Chief of Emergency Medicine at the Pembroke Regional Hospital and is now a member of the Board in his new role as Chief of Staff.
+Dr. Tom Hurley is a member of the Board in his role as Chief of Staff.
 After completing his MD (University of Western Ontario, 1995), Dr. Hurley’s initial work was as a Flight Surgeon with the Canadian Armed Forces.
 This included such unique experiences as working with the Disaster Assistance Response Team and providing front-line healthcare during the NATO mission in Kosovo.
 After leaving the military, he pursued additional training in Emergency Medicine at Queen’s University.
 When not occupied by medicine, Dr. Hurley enjoys his most important job as a father of five children.

 Diana Gagne, PRH Auxiliary President

-Diana is a 17-year volunteer with the Pembroke Regional Hospital Auxiliary who has served as secretary on their Executive for 15 years and last year assumed the role of president for a three-year term.
-Diana also volunteers in the hospital’s Mural Café, Sunshine Gift Shop and she volunteers at the Auxiliary’s Bingo events twice a month.
+Diana is a 23-year volunteer with the Pembroke Regional Hospital Auxiliary who has served as secretary on their Executive for 15 years and has served as president since 2016.
+Diana also manages the hospital’s Mural Café, and volunteers in the Sunshine Gift Shop and at the Auxiliary’s Bingo events twice a month.
 Outside of the healthcare field, Diana has volunteered as the ladies’ co-captain at the Pembroke Golf Club for two years and also served in a secretarial role with the Pembroke Curling Club for eight years.
 Professionally, Diana enjoyed a 30-year career in a supervisory role with Bell Canada.

 Daniel Burke, Director